ekinan/SnakeGame/README.md

 I will fix these in due time.
 But the game is playable in its present form!

 ------------------------------------------------------------------------------------------------------------------
+Please run the program on a Linux machine with pthreads capabilities.

 To compile the program, please type
 	make clean
 	make